 For shoreline analysis, the shape of the spatial eigenfunction relates directly to shoreline variability.
 A local minimum (node) represents a zone of minimum shoreline variability, whereas a maximum represents a zone of large shoreline change.
 If the sign of the value of the eigenfunction is the same along the beach, then the beach shifts cross-shore in the same direction for that mode of variability.
-If the eigenfunction (EOF) flips sign along the beach, then that mode of variability is likely describing alongshore variability in cross-shore transport, where one part of the beach is eroding while the other is accreting.
+If the eigenfunction (EOF) flips sign along the beach, then that mode of variability is likely describing alongshore variability in cross-shore transport, where one part of the beach is eroding and the other is accreting.
 For this reason, spatial EOFs have been used in the past to describe beach rotation [REFs, e.g. Harley et al. 2011]. – rewrite see Miller & Dean…

 Results – paragraphs below each image are for supervisors reference